willhowes/makers_portfolio_and_notes/week_3.md

 * e.g. number 3 - ('Explain the basics of how the web works').
 This can be achieved by being able to draw a diagram and explain it someone.

 ### Notes from the Takeaway challenge [youtube video](https://www.youtube.com/watch?v=mgiJKdH9x8c&t=2477s)
- * Can use intance doubles if you want your doubles of object to actually verifies whether that class actually has those doubles or not.
+ * Can use instance doubles if you want your doubles of an object to verify whether that class actually has those doubles or not.
 For example: ```let(:order) { instance_double "Order", total: 15:50 }``` will actually check that the ```Order``` class actually has a method called ```total```.
- * When you have something like Twilio where you are relying on all the redentials etc from it to be able to send the text, rather than have this in the class that sends the text, you can pass it into that class as an argument, e.g.
+ * When you have something like Twilio where you are relying on all the credentials etc from it to be able to send the text, rather than have this in the class that sends the text, you can pass it into that class as an argument, e.g.
  ```
  class SMS
   def initialize(config, client)